For Faith and Fortune: Reception

 Perko wrote that the book "represents an important addition to the burgeoning literature of Catholic parochial education on the urban frontier."
 Perko praised the book's account of how Catholic education developed within the wider educational environment of Detroit, and the dismissal of labels such as "Americanist", "conservative", and "liberal"; as well as the portions discussing the Felicians and the Servants of the Immaculate Heart of Mary.
 Perko argued that the book sometimes had inaccuracies regarding its discussions about "the wider structures of schooling" including the author "[underestimating] the force of religion[...]in driving parochial school formation" and the author's argument that the city's educational structures formed out of random chance, but he characterizes these issues as "minor".

-SaraLee R. Howard, a historian at the Michigan Historical Museum in Lansing, wrote that described For Faith and Fortune as "a successful and intriguing book on parochial education".
+SaraLee R. Howard, a historian at the Michigan Historical Museum in Lansing, described For Faith and Fortune as "a successful and intriguing book on parochial education".
 Howard wrote that the book should have incorporated more direct quotations from the primary sources.

 C. Patricia Sullivan, a New York City resident who reviewed the book for International Migration Review, stated that the book was "a useful addition to the literature of ethnicity and population".

 Timothy Walsh of the Hoover Presidential Library described the book as "an excellent addition to the historical literature on urbanization, religion, and education".

 Boyea wrote that the book is a "detailed and attractive picture of a community's struggle to educate its youth".